 - Coordination of user support efforts across multiple teams

 - Triaging and management of migration/integration issues

 - Verifying and validating migrated content

 ThreeWill’s 2 Phase Hybrid Project Approach enables in depth planning to assess the overall M&A activity landscape, identify areas of high risk which require contingency planning or remediation, and provides a framework that allows M&A activities to adjust in-flight based on the dynamic nature of integrations.

 Fact #3 – Some Assembly IS Required

-Understanding that M&A integrations of Office 365 are complex and planning appropriately enable a full view of the effort required to complete a merger or divestiture.
+Understanding that M&A integrations of Microsoft 365 are complex and planning appropriately enable a full view of the effort required to complete a merger or divestiture.
 Based on our experience, the third fact of M&A based migrations or integrations is the need for customization and automation to ensure meeting M&A deadlines, compliance, or other requirements.
 Modern migration tools do provide great capabilities here, but it is very likely that you will need customization or automation to some degree.